oliverwilms/iris-for-money/README.md

 Not enough time

 ## Accomplishments that I proud of
-Easy template with self documented API spec installed with one ZPM command or docker-compose build
+I was able to import data from a CSV file

 ## What I learned
 a lot!

 ## Built with
-Using VSCode and ObjectScript plugin, IRIS Community Edition in Docker, ZPM, IRIS openapi API
+Cache Server Pages, IRIS Community Edition in Docker

 ## Installation with ZPM